Behavioral immune system: Disgust

 The pathogen disgust system and the behavioral immune system have been studied separately, but there is recognition that they are functionally the same.
 Darwin first recognized that the emotion of disgust aided in avoiding "tainted" food.
 The emotion of disgust has now been recognized as an adaptive function for avoiding pathogen exposure in response to cues of potential pathogen threat.
 However, disgust to pathogen-related cues should be context-dependent to function adaptively.
-In one study on the Shuar, a indigenous subsistence-based population with high-pathogen stress, pathogen disgust sensitivity (PDS), measured with a disgust questionnaire, was used to predict pathogen infection.
+In one study on the Shuar, an indigenous subsistence-based population with high-pathogen stress, pathogen disgust sensitivity (PDS), measured with a disgust questionnaire, was used to predict pathogen infection.
 The study found that individual PDS was negatively correlated with pathogen infection predictive of the hypothesis that disgust acts as a pathogen defense mechanism sensitive to local costs and benefits of avoidance and infection.

 Functional flexibility

-Functional flexibility is a term used to describe the ability of the behavioral immune system to adjust responses to pathogens depending on the individual’s infection-related threat and infection-relating vulnerability.
+Functional flexibility is a term used to describe the ability of the behavioral immune system to adjust responses to pathogens depending on the individual's infection-related threat and infection-relating vulnerability.
 Like many evolved threat management systems, the behavioral immune system is sensitive to the costs and benefits of pathogen avoidance.